 Entrepreneur and Cool-jams founder, Anita Mahaffey knows what it is like to live with menopausal symptoms while being in a demanding job.
-Menopause at Work “That time of life was particularly tough,” she says.
+“That time of life was particularly tough,” she says.
 “Admitting to those pesky menopause symptoms is still something working women prefer to keep to themselves.
 I tended to have a sense of humor about menopause.
 In any case, I survived my personal summer and even started Cool-jams in the process!”
 While menopausal symptoms may have a significant impact on occupational health, the good news is there is tips women can use to focus on their jobs, not their symptoms, as follows

 - Cool down: request or purchase a fan for your work space, or if possible open a window.
 Wear moisture wicking clothing to help with those hot flashes.
 You won't see the sweat stains if you are wearing a moisture wicking t-shirt.